developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration group allows an Administrator using an EMM to:

-- Configure the frequency *Bands* on which the WLAN will operate.
+- Configure the frequency *Bands* on which the WLAN operates.

-- Configure the specific *Country* in which the WLAN will operate OR configure the *Country* to be determined automatically.
+- Configure the specific *Country* in which the WLAN operates OR configures the *Country* to be determined automatically.

 ### Wireless LAN Configuration - Bands

-This Managed Configuration allows an Administrator using an EMM to configure the frequency *Bands* on which the WLAN subsystem will operate on a Zebra Android device.
+This Managed Configuration allows an Administrator using an EMM to configure the frequency *Bands* on which the WLAN subsystem operates on a Zebra Android device.

 This Managed Configuration supports the following values: